 A deposit of \$500.00 per two week session for Traditional Camp must accompany your application.
 A deposit of \$300.00 per week for Young Adventure Camp must accompany your application.
 Deposit fee will be applied to the total tuition.
-Balance of the tuition is due May 1.
-After May 1, a full tuition must accompany application.
+Balance of the tuition is due April 1.
+After April 1, full tuition must accompany application.
 Please make all checks payable to FALCON CAMP.